Fork, Explore, Commit: OS Primitives for Agentic Exploration: Motivation

 \subsection{Limitations of Existing Mechanisms}

 No existing OS mechanism satisfies these requirements (Tables~\ref{tab:comparison} and~\ref{tab:process-comparison}).

 \paragraph{Filesystem branching.} Union filesystems such as UnionFS~\cite{unionfs} and its successor OverlayFS~\cite{overlayfs} provide a single writable upper directory with no native commit-to-parent or sibling invalidation, and mounting requires root privileges.
 Btrfs~\cite{btrfs} and ZFS~\cite{zfs} support nested subvolumes and clones but are each tied to a single filesystem type and lack native commit-to-parent.
 Device-mapper snapshots~\cite{dmsnapshot} require raw block devices with O(depth) read latency.
-DAXFS~\cite{daxfs} provides branching with commit and sibling invalidation but targets memory-backed storage and is not portable.

 At coarser granularity, VM snapshot systems~\cite{qcow2,vmware-snapshots,remus,snowflock} have whole-VM overhead; recent serverless snapshot work~\cite{firecracker,faasnap,catalyzer} reduces startup latency but does not address branching semantics; and CRIU~\cite{criu} requires full state serialization, all violating R5.